“Executive board” refers to the President, Vice President, and all Leadership Chairs unless explicitly stated.

 Section 1: Types of Meetings

-SPECIAL meetings may be called by the Executive board with at least a ONE(1) week notice, the topic of which is to be decided by the Executive board.
-Attendance is not mandatory but is highly encouraged.
+SPECIAL meetings may be called by the PRESIDENT or VICE-PRESIDENT with at least a ONE(1) week notice, the topic of which is to be decided by the organizer.
+Attendance of the Executive Board is mandatory.

 Section 2: Voting and Decision Making Process